kduvk/VulnHub/SickOs/SickOs.md

 Disallow: /
 Dissalow: /wolfcms
 ```
 http://192.168.1.152/wolfcms directs to the CMS with nothing special on the page.
 I tried entering /admin and /login to get to a login page but with no success I searched up the admin page directory for wolfcms and found http://192.168.152/?/admin.
-Trying to capture the network reqeust I entered the standard credentials admin:admin and I got logged in.
+Trying to capture the network reqeust I entered the standard credentials admin:admin and I got access.

+# EXPLOITATION

 I browsed further and came across the file manager and uploaded a reverse tcp meterpreter payload I generated using msfvenom to /public and connected to it with a listener from msfconsole.
 ```